sciZer0/7/v/README.md

 <h1>CONCLUSION</h1>

+What are the greatest values in the Universe?

+These aren't brilliants, gold, buildings or lands.
+No.

+The greatest values in the universe are unstoppable tokens with Decreasing Circulation Supply.

-Bitcoin, absolutely, isn't sound money — since the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).
+For example, Bitcoin, absolutely, isn't and cannot be the greatest value (sound mnney) — since the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

 And, importantly, —  since there isn't any pre-programmed decrease of Circulating Supply.